Louisiana Purchase Exposition: Scientific contributions

 Many of the inventions displayed were precursors to items which have become an integral part of today's culture.
 Novel applications of electricity and light waves for communication and medical use were displayed in the Palace of Electricity.
-According to an article he wrote for Harper's Weekly, W.E.
-Goldsborough, the Chief of the Department of Electricity for the Fair, wished to educate the public and dispel the misconceptions about electricity which many common people believed.
+According to an article he wrote for Harper's Weekly, W. E. Goldsborough, the Chief of the Department of Electricity for the Fair, wished to educate the public and dispel the misconceptions about electricity which many common people believed.
 New and updated methods of transportation also showcased at the World's Fair in the Palace of Transportation would come to revolutionize transportation for the modern day.

 Communication contributions

-Wireless telephone – The "wireless telephony" unit or "radiophone" installed at the St. Louis World Fair was a thing of wonder to the crowds.
-Music or spoken messages were transmitted from an apparatus within the Palace of Electricity to a telephone receiver out in the courtyard.
-The receiver, which was attached to nothing, when placed to the ear allowed a visitor to hear the transmission.
-This radiophone, invented by Alexander Graham Bell, consisted of a transmitter which transformed sound waves into light waves and a receiver which converted the light waves back into sound waves.
-This technology has since developed into the radio and telephone.
+Wireless telephone – The "wireless telephony" unit or "radiophone" was invented by Alexander Graham Bell and installed at the St. Louis World Fair.
+This radiophone comprised a sound-light transmitter and a light-sound receiver, as an apparatus in the Palace of Electricity transmitted music or speech to a receiver in the courtyard.
+Visitors heard the transmission when holding the cordless receiver to the ear.
+It developed into the radio and telephone.

-Early fax machine – The telautograph, the precursor to the modern day fax machine, was invented in 1888 by the American scientist, Elisha Gray who at one point in time contested Alexander Graham Bell's invention of the telephone.
-The telautograph was a device which could send electrical impulses to the receiving pen of the device, in order to be able to recreate drawings to a piece of paper while a person simultaneously wrote them longhand on the other end of the device.
-In 1900, Gray's assistant, Foster Ritchie, improved upon the original design, and it was this device that was displayed at the 1904 World's Fair and marketed for the next thirty years.
+Early fax machine – The telautograph was invented in 1888 by American scientist Elisha Gray, who contested Alexander Graham Bell's invention of the telephone.
+A person wrote on one end of the telautograph, which electrically communicated with the receiving pen to recreate drawings on paper.
+In 1900, assistant Foster Ritchie improved the device to display at the 1904 World's Fair and market for the next thirty years.
+This developed into the fax machine.